C-4PO/parkgate-io-hooks/README.md

 // Root of your application
 import React, { Component } from 'react';

-import { useParkgateDemensions } from 'parkgate-io-hooks';
+import { useParkgateStore } from 'parkgate-io-hooks';

 const Component = () => {
     // Indexes the registered store `Count`